 Everyone Wants To Be on New Music Friday

-EVERYONE wants to be on Spotify’s New Music Friday playlist. “the chance of me getting you on that are next to none” the independent slots are few and far between and getting smaller.”
+EVERYONE wants to be on Spotify’s New Music Friday playlist. “the chance of me getting you on that is next to none” the independent slots are few and far between and getting smaller.”

 Charles went on to say: “Let’s start with Fresh Finds or something that is appropriate for where you are in your career.
 This will give you a chance to grow and build your narrative on Spotify.
 This will let you take full advantage of the momentum and opportunities you create on the platform.”
 Read an inspiring case study about a band who started on a playlist with 10 followers and went on to build quite an impressive amount of plays here.